-US stocks headed for big gains in 2016 despite early stumble
+US stocks notched big gains in 2016 despite an early stumble

 For the most part, markets overseas also fared better than in 2015.

 In Europe, Britain’s market closed the year at a record high that left the index with a 14.4 percent gain, despite jitters that rocked the market following the summer’s “Brexit” vote to leave European Union.
 Indexes in Germany and France rose 6.9 percent and 4.9 percent, respectively.
-Japan’s Nikkei was on track to eke out a gain of 0.4 percent, and Hong Kong’s benchmark index was up 0.4 percent.
+Japan’s Nikkei and Hong Kong’s benchmark index each eked out a gain of 0.4 percent.

 Few anticipated the kinds of gains for U.S. stocks this year in January, when the market kicked of the year in a deep slump that knocked the Dow, Nasdaq and S&P 500 into a correction, or a drop of 10 percent or more from their recent peaks.
 For the S&P 500, it was the second correction in five months.